- HubPages Tutorials and Community

 7) Keep Lists of New Hub Ideas

 Whether you keep lists in a notebook by your computer, or by your bed for those late at night ideas that pop into your head before you drift off to sleep, definitely write them down.
 You'll have an ongoing list of ideas to write about.
-I often think of a title, and start a hub with that title, and let it gel for a few days before I continue on.
-This gives the hub a chance to get a higher score so when you actually publish it, it may start with a score of 70 rather than 52.
+I often think of a title and start a hub with that title, and let it gel for a few days before I continue.
+This gives the hub a chance to get a higher score so when you actually publish it; it may start with a score of 70 rather than 52.
 This gains your hub more respects and more interest with readers.

 8) Write About What You Love

 Writing about what you love will help the words to flow easier.
 Pick subjects that excite you, and that you can talk about forever.
 Then start writing.
 Using the same subject, you can write hubs about How to..., or 10 Tips that will help you...
 Let's take fly fishing for instance.
 If you love to fly fish, you can write a hub about 'How to Fly Fish" and another one about "10 top Tips to Help you Fly Fish".
 The you can follow that up with "Best Places to Fly Fish", etc. So, using one topic, you already have the beginnings of 3 hubs which should be fun to write because you love to do it already so sharing the information with others makes it enjoyable for you..

 9) Write About What You Know